ricsanfre/pi-cluster/docs/_docs/certmanager.md

 The CA issuer represents a Certificate Authority whereby its certificate and private key are stored inside the cluster as a Kubernetes Secret, and will be used to sign incoming certificate requests.
 This internal CA certificate can then be used to trust resulting signed certificates.

-This issuer type is typically used in a Public Key Infrastructure (PKI) setup to secure your infrastructure components to establish mTLS or otherwise provide a means to issue certificates where you also own the private key.
+This issuer type is typically used in a private Public Key Infrastructure (PKI) setup to secure your infrastructure components to establish mTLS or otherwise provide a means to issue certificates where you also own the private key.
 Signed certificates with this custom CA will not be trusted by clients, such a web browser, by default.

 ### ACME issuers (Lets Encrypt)